blancancabral/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 # Require

 `require` are used to consume modules.
-It allows you to include modules into your programs.
-You can include built-in core Node.js modules, community-based modules (node_modules) and local modules.
+It allows you to include them into your programs.
+You can add built-in core Node.js modules, community-based modules (node_modules) and local modules.

 Let's say we want to read a file from the filesystem.
 Node has a core module called 'fs':